 Belonging to Union Temple means you have access to a rabbi you know and who knows you.
-Rabbi Goodman supports members and their families through life’s significant events.
-She will guide your child through the B’nei Mitzvah process, offer counseling in times of distress, and answer your questions about Jewish customs.
-When you lose a loved one, Rabbi Goodman will be there to provide Rabbinic services for the funeral.
-Of course, she also will be at your side for marriages, baby namings, and all the other happiest times.
+Our rabbi supports members and their families through life’s significant events.
+Our rabbi will guide your child through the B’nei Mitzvah process, offer counseling in times of distress, and answer your questions about Jewish customs.
+When you lose a loved one, our rabbi will be there to provide Rabbinic services for the funeral.
+Of course, he also will be at your side for marriages, baby namings, and all the other happiest times.

 Come to any Shabbat, holiday service, or special program.
 Let any Union Temple member know about your interest in Union Temple.
 We will be sure to introduce you to Rabbi Sameth and to other members who will be glad to answer any questions.